putitsimply/christian-bible-explained/jude.md

 Jude finishes with a famous closing blessing that reassures readers: God is able to keep people from falling and bring them safely through to the end.

-Overall, Jude is a warning letter that says, “Guard what you have been taught about Jesus, live it out, and help others do the same.”
+Overall, Jude is a warning letter that urges readers to guard what they have been taught about Jesus, live it out, and help others do the same.

 ## Big ideas